Ceasar/Encyclopedia/src/literature/piantadosi_tily_gibson_2012.rst

 Conclusion
 ================================================================================

-We have provided several kinds of evidence for the view that ambiguity results from a pressure for efficient communication.
+- We have provided several kinds of evidence for the view that ambiguity results from a pressure for efficient communication.

-We argued that any efficient communication system will necessarily be ambigious when context is informative about meaning.
+- We argued that any efficient communication system will necessarily be ambiguous_ when context_ is informative about meaning.
 The units of an efficient communication system will not redundantly specify information provided by the context; when examined out of context, these units will appear not to completely disambiguate meaning.

-We have also argued that ambiguity allows efficient linguistic units to be preferentially re-used, decreasing the overall effort need to use a linguistic system.
+- We have also argued that ambiguity_ allows efficient linguistic units to be preferentially re-used, decreasing the overall effort need to use a linguistic system.

-We test predictions of this theory by showing that ambiguity_ allows re-use of the easiest linguistic units.
+- We test predictions of this theory by showing that ambiguity_ allows re-use of the easiest linguistic units.
 These results are hard to explain with anything other than a theory based on efficient communication: what theory would posit that ambiguity should preferentially be found in these linguistic units, but not that it results for efficiency?
 Our results argue for a rational explanation of ambiguity and demonstrate that ambiguity is not mysterious when language is considered as a cognitive system designed in part for communication.

 Footnotes
 ================================================================================

+.. [*]
+    Both frequency and length are know to influence on-line language processing with longer and lower-frequency words taking longer to process.

+    Intuitively, words that are re-used through ambiguity should have very low `phonotactic surprisal`_ in order to decrease cognitive and articulatory difficulty.

+    While we only examined these three predictors, our theory predicts that any other measure which increases processing ease should also increase ambiguity.

+.. [*]
+    Ideally, one would measure |a|_ using the `entropy`_ over meanings for a given linguistic form.
+Unfortunately `entropy`_ is difficult to estimate without statistical bias, which leads to results which are difficult to interpret.

 .. [*]
     This is somewhat difficult to interpret because |pfs| with more meaning